SumoLogic/sumologic-kubernetes-fluentd/CONTRIBUTING.md

 ## Regenerating Gemfile

-Run the following command in order to generate `Gemfile.lock` files for the specified plugin:
+Run the following command in order to generate `Gemfile.lock` files for the specific plugin:

 ```bash
 PLUGIN="fluent-plugin-datapoint